gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerConfiguration.md

 - The scanner is in discovery mode for reporting purposes only.
 Labels are not applied to files.

-- The scanner will apply a different label to a file that is already labeled only when these files have been labeled by the current scanner account.
+- The scanner will not apply a different label to a file that is already labeled.

 - The scanner will not overwrite file attributes when a file is labeled.